tn3w/PaperAfk/README.md

 # Display settings
 afk-indicator: "zZ"          # Text to display next to AFK players in the tab list

+# Auto-AFK settings
+auto-afk:
+  enabled: true              # Whether players are automatically marked as AFK after inactivity
+  time-minutes: 5            # Time in minutes before a player is automatically marked as AFK
+  show-overlay: true         # Whether to show an overlay on the screen when auto-AFK is triggered
 ```

 ## Commands